Euler systems and relative Satake isomorphism: Construction of Euler systems

+This holds in the Gan--Gross--Prasad case below, but it fails for the unitary Friedberg--Jacquet case.
+This failure is related to the issue of stabilizing the relative trace formula.

-\begin{remark} The algebraic representation $\xi$ determines the archimedean part of the representations distinguished by $\Theta$.
+However, this is enough for the purpose of constructing Euler systems.
+In fact, our main local result Proposition~\ref{prop:MainCorollary} gives an abstract tame norm relation for each $\bG(F_\ell)$-orbit of $\mb{X}(F_\ell)$. \item The algebraic representation $\xi$ determines the archimedean part of the representations distinguished by $\Theta$.
 The above construction depends on the choice of an invariant vector in $\xi|_{\mb{H}}$.
-It is likely that including the archimedean place in the space $\mb{X}(\A^{p\infty})$ would give a more canonical construction. \end{remark}
+It is likely that including the archimedean place in the space $\mb{X}(\A^{p\infty})$ would give a more canonical construction. \end{enumerate} \end{remark}

 Since we are constructing motivic classes using cycles, we should limit our deformations to the self-dual setting.
 Therefore, it seems necessary to take $\mb{T}=\U(1)$, defined with respect to a CM extension $E/F$.
 To satisfy the conditions in \S\ref{sec:Spherical}, we must restrict our attention to split primes.
 The result is a split anticyclotomic Euler system, in the sense of \cite{JNS}.